ccoenraets/react-trivia/README.md

 The questions in the example above are just placeholders.
 It’s easy to create your own questions:

-1. Click <a href="https://github.com/ccoenraets/react-trivia/archive/master.zip">here</a> to download the app
+1. Click [here](https://github.com/ccoenraets/react-trivia/archive/master.zip) to download the app

 1. Modify **data.js** with your own questions
     > The questions are loaded this way as a convenience so you can easily load index.html from the local file system